What to Do if Your Etsy Account is Suspended

 Other new sellers might find that they did not pass Etsy’s fraud detection.
 Perhaps your bank account name and business account name do not match or something simple like that.
 These cases are usually resolved quickly but they are frustrating!

-It can really slow your momentum when a new shop is suspended.
+It can slow your momentum when a new shop is suspended.

-Obviously, you’ll want to get your account reinstated as quickly as possible, but things like that take time.
+Obviously, you’ll want to get your account reinstated as quickly as possible, but sometimes it can take a while for it to happen.

 Your process for reinstating the account will depend on why your account was suspended in the first place.
-In a second, I’ll go through some of the most common reasons and resolutions for those reasons.
+We will list some of the most common reasons and resolutions for those reasons.

 However, even while your account is suspended, there are things you can and cannot do, especially as a seller.